Mahe-git2hub/finance-anamoly-detector/README.md

 # Real-time Market Anomaly Detection for Indian Equities

 This project demonstrates how to build a **streaming market monitoring system** for Indian equities that detects unusual trading behaviour in near real time.
-Intraday price and volume data are streamed from the publicly available [Yahoo Finance](https://finance.yahoo.com) API and analysed with multiple anomaly detection techniques:
+Intraday price and volume data are streamed from the publicly available [Yahoo Finance](https://finance.yahoo.com) API and analysed with multiple anomaly detection techniques.
+The pipeline retains context across polls so rolling features work whether the streamer emits a single new bar or a larger backfill, allowing both incremental and bulk updates to be processed reliably.

 - **Isolation Forests** capture multivariate deviations across engineered statistical features.
 - **LSTM autoencoders** (TensorFlow/Keras) model temporal structure and highlight sequences that cannot be reconstructed well.